-It certain helps to have a sandwich press to get the nice griddle marks going on the panini.
-I definitely like the Cuisinart Griddler Panini and Sandwich Press that I have–a well-used Christmas gift from a few years ago!
+Sandwich press: It certain helps to have a sandwich press to get the nice griddle marks going on the panini.
+I definitely like the Cuisinart Griddler Panini and Sandwich Press (Amazon affiliate link) that I have–a well-used Christmas gift from a few years ago!
 I’m sure there are other good options available.
-Note: The sandwich press links are served up through the Amazon affiliate program.
-If you choose to make a purchase through those links, I would receive a commission.
-I only link to products that I use and recommend!

 If you don’t have a sandwich press and want to make this turkey pesto panini on the skillet, do so in similar fashion to a basic grilled cheese.
 Use a spatula to press down on the sandwich as it cooks to facilitate the melting.